parrotgeek1/ParrotMod_Nexus_7_2013/Readme.txt

 If ParrotMod does not improve the touchscreen at all, it could be that the actual touchscreen cable is loose inside the tablet.
 There are YouTube videos on how to fix this, like this popular one: https://www.youtube.com/watch?v=cOnccu6Nbl0

 The feature fixing the auto rotate bug might not work for everyone.
-I am still developing it.
 If it doesn't, here is a real hardware fix: https://www.youtube.com/watch?v=LLCAeBe2hVU

 Features:
 =========